The Perfect Finish

 You can get the idea from the cover photo, but if it helps, there’s a super short video to show you what I did.

-Note: I didn’t show it very well in the video, but the best way to remove the fast fuse is to swipe to the right.
+Note: I didn’t show it very well in the video, but the best way to get the fast fuse off of the paper is to swipe to the right.
 Press down, roll, swipe to the right.
+Since this demonstration, I have stopped using fast fuse.
+The end result is great, but the tape runner is famous for breaking.
+I’d recommend the Tear n Tape or the Tombow Multi-liquid glue.

 Combine Your Folded Strips In Pairs